Why reducing the cosmic sound horizon alone can not fully resolve the Hubble tension: The acoustic scale measurements from the CMB and BAO

 The redshift dependence of the Hubble parameter in the $\Lambda$CDM model can be written as

 where $h(z)$ is simply $H(z)$ in units of 100 km/s/Mpc, and $h$ is the value at redshift $z=0$.
 Here, $\Omega_r$, $\Omega_m$ and $\Omega_{\Lambda}$ are the present day density fractions of radiation, matter (baryons and CDM) and dark energy.
 From the precise measurement of the present-day CMB temperature $T_0 = 2.7255\,$K (however, also see \cite{Ivanov:2020mfr}), and adopting the standard models of particle physics and cosmology, one knows the density of photons and neutrinos $\Omega_r h^2$.
-Using the theoretically well motivated criticality condition on the sum of the fractional densities, i.e. $\Omega_r + \Omega_m + \Omega_{\Lambda} = 1$, one finds that $h(z)$ is dependent only on two remaining quantities: $\Omega_m h^2$ and $h$.
+Using the theoretically well motivated criticality condition on the sum of the fractional densities, \ie, $\Omega_r + \Omega_m + \Omega_{\Lambda} = 1$, one finds that $h(z)$ is dependent only on two remaining quantities: $\Omega_m h^2$ and $h$.
 The photon-baryon sound speed $c_s$ in Eq.~(\ref{eq:theta}) is determined by the ratio of the baryon and photon densities and is well-constrained by both Big Bang nucleosynthesis and the CMB.
-Thus, given an estimate of $\Omega_m h^2$, one can infer $h$ from the measurement of $\theta_\star$.
-Planck anisotropy spectra provide a constraint of $\Omega_m h^2 = 0.143\pm 0.001$ within the $\Lambda$CDM model, yielding a Hubble constant significantly lower than the more direct local measurements.

-If the value of the Hubble constant was the one measured locally, {\it i.~e.} $h\approx 0.735$, it would yield a much larger value of $\theta_\star$ unless something else in Eq.~(\ref{eq:theta}) was modified to preserve the observed CMB acoustic peak positions.
-There are two broad classes of models attempting to resolve this tension by introducing new physics.
-One introduces modifications at late times (i.e. lower redshifts), e.g. by introducing a dynamical dark energy or new interactions among the dark components that alter the Hubble expansion to make it approach a higher value today, while still preserving the integrated distance $D$ in Eq.~(\ref{eq:theta}).
-In the second class of models, the new physics aims to reduce the numerator in Eq.~(\ref{eq:theta}), {\it i.e.} modify the sound horizon at recombination.

-Late time modifications based on simple phenomenological parameterizations tend to fall short of fully resolving the tension \cite{Benevento:2020fev}.
-This is largely because the baryon acoustic oscillation (BAO) and and supernovae (SN) data, probing the expansion in the $0 \lesssim z \lesssim 1$ range, are generally consistent with a constant dark energy density.
-One can accommodate a higher value of $H_0$ by making parameterizations more flexible, as {\it e.g.} in \cite{Zhao:2017cud,Wang:2018fng}, that allow for a non-monotonically evolving effective dark energy fluid.
-Such non-monotonicity tends to imply instabilities within the context of simple dark energy and modified gravity theories \cite{Zucca:2019ohv} but can, in principle, be accommodated within the general Horndeski class of scalar-tensor theories \cite{Raveri:2019mxg}.
+Fitting the $\Lambda$CDM model to CMB spectra also provides a tight constraint on $\om$, making it possible to measure $h$.